logigearcorp/docs.testarchitect.com/content/administration-guide/license-server/license-administration-configurations/multiple-license-servers/_index.md

 ![](/images/TA_Administration/Images/licenseserver_4-1.png)

-**Important:** A TestArchitect Controller can operate with any licenses, but TestArchitect Client cannot operate with only an Agent licenses.
+{{<important>}} A TestArchitect Controller can operate with any licenses, but TestArchitect Client cannot operate with only an Agent licenses.

 Of course, in an organization with a limited number of client, it is always preferable to assign Agent licenses to dedicated TestArchitect controllers, reserving the client licenses for client machines.